Thursday Evening & Friday Classes

-Mini-Tracks will meet starting Friday afternoon through Wednesday afternoon.
+Mini-Tracks will meet starting Friday afternoon through Wednesday.
 To help determine class room assignments, everyone will be asked to make their selections on the registration form, which also provides information on which Mini-Tracks run at the same time.

 Regardless of your Mini-Track selection, you will be free to take any optional classes you would like within your experience level.
 Some of the Mini-Tracks are designed in a progressive format and each class will be aimed at those who are attending the entire series.
 For all other optional classes, check the class description for experience requirements, if any.